SSWConsulting/SSW.Rules.Content/rules/apple-google-pay-for-expenses/rule.md

 ---
-seoDescription: "Simplify expense management and improve financial processes by using Apple/Google Pay for company expenses."
+seoDescription: Simplify expense management and improve financial processes by using Apple/Google Pay for company expenses.
 type: rule
 title: Do you use Apple/Google Pay for company expenses?
 uri: apple-google-pay-for-expenses